muffinlime/photomath-lite/README.md

 Is this good enough?
 Well no, not really, but for a first iteration, I'm happy.
 For sub 2s I'd be very happy and for sub 1s I'd be thrilled, just as a reference point.
 If my memory serves me correctly, the author of this assignment said that taking it below 0.3s presents no added value, and adding a cool animation easily makes 1s feel instant for the user. ([source](https://www.youtube.com/watch?v=bR-9LM30RUw)).

 How could execution time be improved?
 * force the user to keep the expression inside a smaller rectangle on the photo, same as in the original photomath app.
-By not preprocessing the irrelevant parts of the photo, this reduced the execution time to sub 2s on pythonanywhere using [this photo](https://i.imgur.com/xexox9K.jpeg)
+By not preprocessing the irrelevant parts of the photo, this reduced the execution time to ~1.5s on pythonanywhere using [this photo](https://i.imgur.com/ObmkwEs.jpeg)
 * use a simpler model as pretty inputs are expected
 * reduce or change the preprocessing steps
 * implement a more efficient solving algorithm